 CURRICULUM

-As part of the School of Medicine’s integrated systems-based curriculum, students complete eight weeks of neuroscience instruction.
-Built on a combination of world-class didactics, online learning, cadaveric dissection, case-based learning, and patient simulation, students learn the fundamental principles of psychiatry, neurology, and neurosurgery, along with surgical concerns of the ear-nose and throat.
-This module has won the award for best module for over 6 years in a row and prepares students to succeed in the clerkship year by focusing on patient communication skills and the biopsychosocial formulation.
+As part of the School of Medicine’s integrated systems-based curriculum, students complete eight weeks of neuroscience instruction (the neuroscience and behavior module).
+This module covers the fundamental principles of psychiatry, neurology, and neurosurgery, along with surgical concerns of the ear-nose and throat.
+The module is taught using a combination of world-class didactics, online learning, cadaveric dissection, case-based learning, and patient simulation.
+The module has won the award for best module for over 6 years in a row and prepares students to succeed in the clerkship year by focusing on patient communication skills and the biopsychosocial formulation.

 COMBAT OPERATIONAL STRESS CONTROL (COSC)